Last updated 22 May 2019

 Continuing along, next stop is Lyttleton Stores at Lawson – this beautiful and creative cooperative sells local produce, crafts, preserves and gives away good feels for free.
 Stop in here for fresh fruit, juices, teas and baked goods and browse the store’s Atelier studio for locally made ceramics, jewellery, prints and other works.

 Before leaving Lawson, absolutely drop in to Black Cockatoo Bakery to pick up one of baker Alex Rivière famous sourdough baguettes, croissants, loaves.
 They’ve also just started serving filter coffees with their pastries.
 Have a read of this great write up in Broadsheet for more incentives to visit this place.
+Black Cockatoo have also just opened up an outlet in Katoomba (on the Main Street) if that’s easier for you.

 Ok, time to hit the highway again, drive on about 20 minutes until you hit Leura, and here turn off towards Everglades Gardens.
 This art deco National Trust property is absolutely worth a visit, with gardens designed by Paul Sorenson and views a plenty.
 Maybe find a pretty spot to sit and enjoy one of your Black Cockatoo Bakery treats.
 Next, drive about five minutes towards Sublime Point for the best view of the Mountains (in my very humble opinion).
 This look out is where I always take visitors, there’s never anyone else there and it really is sublime.